p3d-project/p3d-docs/src/content/docs/docs/references/game-dev-team-reference.md

 ---

 *Missing a link?
-Drop it in the dev channel on Discord and we'll add it here.*
+Drop it in the #game-dev-lounge channel on Discord and we'll add it here.*